WFIOST/H3VRModInstaller/README.md

 Q: My H3VRMI won't start!

 A: Make sure the location of H3VRModInstaller is **not** inside the root directory for H3.
 When this happens, it crashes because BepInEx tries to interfere with it.

+## Known Issues

+- Mods will firstly display as conflicting before displayed as disabled, meaning mods will still display red if they are disabled but would conflict with another mod.
+This is purely a UI issue.